 When a person is considering whether to file a personal injury lawsuit, one of their biggest questions is, “How much is my case worth?”
-Answering that question depends on the damages you are facing as a result of your injury.
+Answering that question depends on the damages you are facing because of your injury.
 Damages are most often thought of as monetary, but they can also refer to the injury’s negative impact on your physical, mental, and emotional well-being.

 Types of Damages You May Include In Your Personal Injury Claim